The NBA trade deadline is fast approaching. With a condensed season during a pandemic, it truly has been a season like no other.

 2. Victor Oladipo (Houston Rockets)

 Victor Oladipo’s stay in Houston always had a feeling that it might be short.
-Based on recent rumours, it looks that way.
+Based on recent rumors, it looks that way.
 According to The New York Times’ Marc Stein, the Houston Rockets shooting guard is increasingly believed to be the next big name player traded within the next couple of days.

 The 28-year-old is averaging 20.8 points, five rebounds, and 4.7 assists per game this season between playing for the Indiana Pacers and the Rockets.
 This is also the final year of his contract that pays him $21 million.